joagre/ratatoskr/ideas/r.md

 ```

 A `switch` expression returns the last expression in the evaluated
-compound sequence.
+block sequence.
 There is no fall through mechanism and the
 `default` keyword is optional.

 ## Tuples